-AI: beyond the hype
+AI: Beyond the Hype

 Equity investors' belief in the transformative power of AI has been giving a boost to long/short equity hedge funds